sebastianriffo/congreso/README-en.md

 ## Usage
 The Modules and data are stored in */repo_mapas* and can be used directly.
 Currently, this project does not require any installation.

 The script **visualizacion** creates an election map *from scratch*.
 This involves collecting and processing data, to then generate a representation in HTML format.
 Electoral data and constituencies' shapes can be found in */input*.
-Modules to generate this data (if it's not available), retrieve information from parties and alliances, and construct the aforementioned map are placed in */modulos*, see Modules](#modules) below.
+Modules to generate this data (if it's not available), retrieve information from parties and alliances, and construct the aforementioned map are placed in */modulos*, see [Modules](#modules) below.
 Finally, the resulting maps are stored in */output*.

 ```
 ├── repo_mapas